Academic Catalog

 Upon recommendation of the Department and the Graduate Officer of the appropriate College or School, qualified status may be granted to an applicant whose grade point average is below 2.5, if, since the time his/her baccalaureate degree was conferred, he/she has shown substantial evidence of academic or extra-scholastic qualifications of such merit as to warrant special consideration.

-All graduate admission procedures and regulations are subject to revision by the University Graduate Council at any time.
+All graduate admission procedures and regulations are subject to revision by the University's Graduate Council, the President, or the President's Designee at any time.

 Graduate Application Dates